Swim Tip

 Presented by Andrew Fleek, Camp Director

-Nike Swim Camp at Lawrence University
+Nike Technique and Training Swim Series at Lawrence University

 Nike Swim Camp Tip: Breathing Patterns